 Denton to Dallas Regional Trail

 This highlighted regional trail corridor provides a connection between Downtown Denton to Downtown Dallas.
 Along the way the corridor links several key destinations such as the Las Colinas Urban Center in Irving, Downtown Lewisville and several DCTA and DART rail stations.
 The trail alignment intersects the Cotton Belt Regional Trail and utilizes part of the Fort Worth to Dallas Regional trail in Irving to connect into Downtown Dallas.
-The entire corridor is approximately 57 miles from Downtown Denton to Downtown Dallas, of which approximately 37 miles is existing; 12 miles is funded for construction; and 8 miles need funding for construction.
+The entire corridor is approximately 52 miles from Downtown Denton to Downtown Dallas, of which approximately 38 miles exist; 8 miles are funded for construction; and 7 miles need funding for construction.

-Denton to Dallas Highlighted Regional Trail Map (updated October 2020)
+Denton to Dallas Highlighted Regional Trail Map (updated January 2023) [PDF]

-Denton to Dallas Trail Location Map (updated April 2021)
+Denton to Dallas Trail Location Map (updated January 2022) [PDF]

 DCTA Rail Trail [Video]